It’s been years since the last theatrical Batman spoof movie came

 Rosario Dawson, who I’ve had a small crush on ever sense I saw the 2005 musical "Rent", and

-even though she’s not present on screen, I still think she has quiet the alluring voice.
+even though she’s not present on screen, I still think she has quite the alluring voice.

 Naturally, this is the fifth theatrical Batman movie to feature The Joker, and this time